Dym077/Numbers-game/README.md

 #### Score section
 ![Score section](documentation/score_section.png)
 - In this section, the player can keep score of the progress of the game.
 The section consists of two areas - the "Correct"-area and the "Incorrect"-area.
 Every time the player submits a correct answer, the value in the "Correct"-area increases by "1".
-Every time the player submits an incorrect answer, the value in the "Incrrect"-area increases by "1".
+Every time the player submits an incorrect answer, the value in the "Incorrect"-area increases by "1".
 The values in the "Correct"-area has a green colour and the values in the "Incorrect"-area has a red colour.

 ### Features Left to Implement
 - No further features are planned for implementation.